 When the application is valid we will send you an acknowledgement letter.

 The application and plans will be scanned and made available for the public to view, track and comment online.

 The application is assigned to a case officer who will arrange a site visit – you don't need to be present at this visit.

 Fife Council will notify all neighbours within a 20 metre radius of the application property.
-You may be liable to pay an advertising fee of £120 if we cannot locate any premises on neighbouring land.
-This fee is due to increase to £125 for all applications validated from 1st April 2016.
+You may be liable to pay an advertising fee of £125 if we cannot locate any premises on neighbouring land.

 If necessary Statutory consultees will be contacted to provide comments on your application.

 Once this process is completed the officer will begin the assessment of the application.